 These are the settings used to test the Devialet Gemini 2, and our results are only valid when used in this configuration.

-The Devialet Gemini 2 are equipped with a noise cancelling (ANC) system and can block out much of the low rumble of bus and plane engines.
-It even does a better job with longer sweeps, which means that the ANC performance improves when exposed to the same sound for long periods.
-However, in frequencies above the low-mid, the ANC does a worse job on than when off.
-Devialet advertises that they use a proprietary technology called 'Internal Delay Compensation', designed to compensate for the internal delay created by the noise cancellation loop, creating a gain in noise cancellation.
-The high noise floor and louder frequencies may counter-balance outside noise, contributing to the high results we see with ANC on.
-Still, the headphones can passively block out a lot of mid and treble-range noise like ambient chatter and the hum of AC units.
+The Devialet Gemini 2 are equipped with a noise cancelling (ANC) system and performs superbly in our full range tests.
+Devialet advertises that they use a proprietary technology called 'Internal Delay Compensation,' designed to compensate for the internal delay created by the noise cancellation loop, creating a gain in noise cancellation.
+The high noise floor and louder frequencies may counter-balance outside noise, contributing to the high results we see in the treble range with ANC on.
+Still, the headphones can passively block out a lot of mid- and treble-range noise, such as ambient chatter and the hum of AC units.

 The leakage performance is fantastic.
 Audio bleed is most prominent in the bass range, which sounds full-bodied.
 However, the amount of leakage is quite low, so you can listen to audio at high volumes without bothering others.